-The Lasting Impact, and Sudden Death, of Grateful Dead Keyboardist Keith Godchaux
+The Lasting Impact, and Sudden Death, of the Grateful Dead’s Keith Godchaux

 Phil Lesh associate Ned Lagin and Jerry Garcia collaborator Howard Wales had both contributed piano and organ to American Beauty, but Lagin was returning to the East Coast for graduate school (he would return to the band in 1974, helping create the avant-garde Seastones collaboration with Lesh), and Wales' playing was just too "out there" for a band uncovering its Americana roots.

 Enter Keith Godchaux, whose wife, Donna Jean Godchaux, cornered Garcia after a solo gig and announced, "This is my husband, Keith.
 He's the Grateful Dead's new keyboardist."

 Watch Keith Godchaux Play 'Big River' With the Grateful Dead

 Keith Godchaux had played piano his entire life.
 Like Constanten before him, he had "never played rock 'n' roll" until joining the Grateful Dead.
 His background was in Dixieland, big band and cocktail-lounge jazz.
 Throughout most of the '60s, he was the resident pianist at a lounge in Walnut Creek, a lazy suburb east of San Francisco.

 Godchaux officially joined the Grateful Dead in late 1971, with Donna coming along too as a vocalist.
 The earliest rehearsal tapes from September 1971 find the new keyboard player already comfortable and confident with the material.
 Both Godchauxs came into their own during the band's tour of Europe during the spring of 1972.
 Keith's piano and Fender Rhodes playing were instrumental in the evolution of the Dead's sound and helped to construct many of the band's best-loved songs.